supabase-community/auth-ex/pages/mfa_guide.md

-# Multi-Factor Authentication (MFA) with Supabase GoTrue
+# Multi-Factor Authentication (MFA) with Supabase Auth

-This guide covers how to implement Multi-Factor Authentication (MFA) using Supabase's GoTrue authentication service in your Elixir applications.
+This guide covers how to implement Multi-Factor Authentication (MFA) using Supabase's Auth authentication service in your Elixir applications.

 ## Understanding MFA in Supabase